Local histories/Global entanglements, 24 channel audio, 56 speakers, 4 sensors, applied paintwork, 60 grilles, 2006 (ongoing)

 Created by Sonia Leber and David Chesworth in collaboration with Simeon Nelson.

-How do we live with cultural difference?
+How do we embrace cultural difference?
 In shared spaces and border cultures, proximities test our capacity for ethical behaviour.

 Sonia Leber and David Chesworth's soundscape is conceived as a sonic corridor of human voices.
 The project is built up around recordings made by the artists of people from the 53 Commonwealth nations who are now living in Australia.